darszam/R-Projects/README.md

 ### Titanic Disaster
 Project about predicting which passenger survived the tragedy.
 It's a competition from Kaggle's site.
 Done with help of Kaggle's resources.
 Consists many visualizations.
 It's divided in three parts: Feature Engineering, Dealing with missing values and predicting using random forest.

+### Learning Data Analysis
+Project to learn probability, statistics and basics of R which is needed for data analysis.